 That is the message the great multitude didn’t heed at the right time.
 But they will heed it in the Great Tribulation—and then they will come out and turn to God!
 They will wash their robes with the blood of Christ, and will come to understand this great and marvelous vision.
 And the moment they repent, God will bring them out of the Tribulation so they need not face any more suffering.
 This shows how wonderfully merciful God is.

 “Beloved, I wish above all things that thou mayest prosper and be in health, even as thy soul prospereth” (3 John 2).
 God loves us; we are His beloved.
 He is a God of perfect justice and judgment.
 He will try us and test us.
 He will punish us when necessary.
-But above all things, He wants us to prosper and be in good health, as the Apostle John wrote.
+But above all things, He wants us to prosper and be in good health.
 He wants us to flourish like the palm tree!
 He doesn’t want us living in fear as the whole world does today.

 The innumerable multitude will escape the worst year in this planet’s history.
 And God is happy to protect them.
 But He would have done so earlier—if only they had heeded what He says now, while there is still time.